cockroachdb/docs/src/current/cockroachcloud/export-metrics.md

 To enable metrics export for your CockroachDB {{ site.data.products.standard }} cluster to Datadog, you can either:

-- Use the Cloud Console, following the [Monitor CockroachDB {{ site.data.products.standard }} with Datadog]({% link cockroachcloud/tools-page.md %}#monitor-cockroachdb-cloud-with-datadog) instructions.
+- Use the Cloud Console, following the [Monitor CockroachDB {{ site.data.products.cloud }} with Datadog]({% link cockroachcloud/tools-page.md %}#monitor-cockroachdb-cloud-with-datadog) instructions.

 OR